-Section Page number

-Introduction

-1. Safeguarding and Child Protection policy statement Context 5

-2. What is abuse?
-8

-School staff safeguarding roles and responsibilities

-Staff induction Governors and the management of school safeguarding

-3. Role of the Headteacher 9

-Role of the Designated Safeguarding Lead and Deputy Designated

-Safeguarding Lead

-Safeguarding Training

-4. Key safeguarding contacts 13

-Ensuring a safe environment for all children

-Vulnerable children

-5. Teaching safeguarding Online Safety 17

-Online SafetySystems for children to report concerns and abuse

-Working with parents and carers

-Responding to concerns about a child's welfare

-If a child chooses to tell a member of staff about a concern or abuse

-Role of the DSL and their deputy following identification of concerns

-Notifying parents and carers

-Pastoral/school based support

-6. Early Help Support and Assessment (emerging needs) 21

-Referral to local authority children's social care

-Female genital mutilation (FGM) A stick following referred.

-Action following referral Confidentiality and sharing information

-Record Keeping

-Support for those involved in a safeguarding/child protection issue

-Child-on-child abuse, including sexual violence and harassment

-What is child-on-child abuse?

-7. Preventing child-on-child abuse 30

-Systems for children to report abuse

-Action on concerns

-Safer recruitment and selection of staff

-• Visitors

-8. External speakers/visitors 36

-Alternative provision

-Use of school premises for non-school activities#

-What staff should do if they have a safeguarding concern or an

-allegation about another member of staff or concerns about

-safeguarding practices within the school 20

-9. If you have concerns about another staff member 38

-Looking after the welfare of the child

-Concerns about safeguarding practices within the school
+Section Page number 1.
+Introduction Safeguarding and Child Protection policy statement Context 6 2.
+What is abuse?
+9 3.
+School staff safeguarding roles and responsibilities Staff induction Governors and the management of school safeguarding Role of the Headteacher Role of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead Safeguarding Training 10 4.
+Key safeguarding contacts 14 5.
+Ensuring a safe environment for all children Vulnerable children Teaching safeguarding Online Safety Systems for children to report concerns and abuse Working with parents and carers 18 6.
+Working with parents and carers Responding to concerns about a child's welfare If a child chooses to tell a member of staff about a concern or abuse Role of the DSL and their deputy following identification of concerns Notifying parents and carers Pastoral/school based support Early Help Support and Assessment (emerging needs) Referral to local authority children's social care Female genital mutilation (FGM) Action following referral Confidentiality and sharing information Record Keeping Support for those involved in a safeguarding/child protection issue 24 7.
+Child-on-child abuse, including sexual violence and harassment What is child-on-child abuse?
+Preventing child-on-child abuse Systems for children to report abuse Action on concerns 33 8.
+Safer recruitment and selection of staff Visitors External speakers/visitors Alternative provision Use of school premises for non-school activities# 39 9.
+What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the school If you have concerns about another staff member Looking after the welfare of the child Concerns about safeguarding practices within the school 41

+Appe Appendices

-Apper 1.
-Cavendish Close Infant and Nursery School concerns form Concerns form Body maps 41 2.
-Safeguarding flowchart 48 3.
-The seven golden rules to sharing information 50
+1. 1.
+Cavendish Close Infant and Nursery School concerns form

+Concerns form 44

+• Body maps

+2. Safeguarding flowchart 51

+3. The seven golden rules to sharing information52